Iana Bernardez

-Iana Celest Aquino Bernardez (born July 3, 1993) is a Filipino film producer and actress known for her production work on films such as Kiko Boksingero, Oda Sa Wala, Tia Madre, and Babae at Baril and for her critically acclaimed film acting debut in the 2018 film Gusto Kita with All My Hypothalamus.
+Iana Celest Aquino Bernardez is a Filipino film producer and actress known for her production work on films such as Kiko Boksingero, Oda Sa Wala, Tia Madre, and Babae at Baril and for her critically acclaimed film acting debut in the 2018 film Gusto Kita with All My Hypothalamus.
 She also won Best Supporting Actress at the 2019 Cinema One Originals Digital Film Festival for the 2019 film Metamorphosis.
 She is the daughter of Filipina actress Angel Aquino.

 Early life and education

 Iana Celest Aquino Bernardez was born on July 3, 1993, in Baguio City, Philippines, to actress Angel Aquino.
 Growing up with a mother in the entertainment industry, Bernardez was exposed to film production from a young age.
 She pursued a degree in psychology at Ateneo de Manila University, with no initial plans to pursue acting.
 However, her career path shifted when she was given the script for Gusto Kita With All My Hypothalamus, where she started as a talent coordinator before ultimately landing a role in the film.